pyloid/pyloid/README.md

 - `window.WindowAPI.restoreWindow()`: Restores the window with the given window ID to its normal state.

+### setUrl

+- `window.WindowAPI.setUrl(url)`: Sets the URL of the window.

 ## License 📄

 This project is licensed under the terms of the Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.

+This project uses PySide6, which is licensed under the LGPL (Lesser General Public License).

 ## Contributing 🤝